-Sign up for the HQS Inspections Portal for direct access to inspection results.
-Receive real-time updates regarding your inspection!
-Avoid the delay of mail transit and possible Housing Assistance Payment (HAP) abatements by opting-in to HQS Inspections Portal.
+Sign up for the HQS inspections portal for direct access to inspection results.
+This is strongly recommended to be able to receive real-time updates regarding your inspection!
+Avoid the delay of mail transit and possible Housing Assistance Payment (HAP) abatements by opting-in to HQS inspections portal.
 Stay “in the know” on your housing quality standard inspections today!
-Register at https://thda.cgihousing.com Landlords may also request repair extensions through this portal.
+Landlords may also request repair extensions through this portal.

 Self-Certifications and Affidavits

 The landlord is encouraged to keep a copy of any type of documentation in regards to transmittal including Repair Self-Certifications to CGI Federal or Affidavits to THDA (email, fax or mail) as proof of submission.